junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_RB/SPN-AURB-whole-novel.md

 #### draft notes

-> Cas texts Bal to bring some clothes for him the next morning (especially mask and sunglass), gives his own clothes to dress Dean (jumpers, t-shirts, jackets).
+> Cas gives his own clothes to dress Dean (jumpers, t-shirts, jackets).
+They're similar height/build, Cas purposefully disguises Dean to be like him, gives him his name tag, even his glass and necklace.
 Dean isn't used to cloth, a little resistant and doesn't know what to do with sleeves etc., looking very uncomfortable.
 >
 > Cas holds him up to dress him, patiently but anxiously telling him this is the only way he can hide him in plain sight and take him out, if he doesn't like cloth later, he can take them off once they're safe.
 Dean complies.
 >
-> Bal arrives to see Dean dressed in Cas's clothes and Cas naked, knows Cas's plan ("You're not thinking about doing the bloody thing I think you're thinking, are you?"), throws extra clothes to Cas.
-Cas dresses in Bal's clothes, Bal drags Cas aside, trying to convince him this is a very bad idea.
+> Bal arrives to see Dean dressed in Cas's clothes and Cas naked, knows Cas's plan ("You're not thinking about doing the bloody thing I think you're thinking, are you?"
+He is).
+They find some old lab coat for Cas to dress.
+>
+> Bal drags Cas aside, trying to convince him this is a very bad idea.
 They argue about if Dean's a thing, a creature, or a human, or a God.
 >
 > Cas gets emotional, but Bal still isn't convinced, initially still unwilling to agree ("I'm not ruining my career for this creature"), until Cas: "He sees me" Cas thinks he's just like Dean, Dean understands his out-of-place, Bal gets touched, hushes them to leave, "What are you waiting for?"

-> Cas sits with Dean in the back seat, dresses him up with mask and sunglass, very anxious when they are stopped at the security checkpoint in the exit.
-Bal tries to talk his way out, security is suspicious, about to check the backseat passenger.
+> Cas/Bal walk Dean out, trying not to make eye contact with anyone, not raise attention, walking very quickly to the shuttle bus stop, hoping not stopped by anyone.
+All of them very anxious, need to time it just right.
 >
-> Zach is already in the office, calling Uriel, rushing to the lab, finds the lab empty.
-Zach checks security cam and notices security talking to Bal and shades of two people in the back seat, rings the checkpoint to stop them.
-Security goes to answer the phone, Bal breaks through the blockage and flees, breaking his car's bumper ("You'll have to reimburse my bumper later, Cassie").
-Zach runs to the gate but too late.
+> Zachariah is already in the office, seeing them through the camera, calling Uriel, rushing to the lab, finds the lab empty, knows that's Cas/Bal sneaking Dean out, runs to intercept them, calling them from behind, but thinks the one with Cas's cloth is Cas, the one in old lab coat is Dean, threatening them to shoot.
 >
-> Bal helps Cas settles Dean down in his house, surrounds him with Cas's plants and humidifier.
-Dean can't breathe for a while, Cas worried, Dean opens his eyes again.
+> Bal runs with "Cas", saying Cas is not feeling well, needs to go home quickly.
+"Dean" purposefully stops, letting Zach walk slowly to him, taking his disguise off, buying them time.
+Zach finds they swapped cloth, knows it's trick, runs to the shuttle stop (ask Uriel to watch Cas), but too late, they are already gone.
+Zach wants to phone the bus driver, but the signal is blocked from inside the facility.
+Dean escapes with Bal, Cas is held hostage.
 >
-> Cas tends to Dean's wounds, bandages his bruised wrist, applies iodophor on cheek scratches.
-Dean just stares at Cas when he's doing those, clenching on the cloth he's wearing.
+> Zach/Uriel tortures/threatens Cas, wanting to know where Bal/Dean run to.
+It's a precious, highly classified research asset.
+Cas calmly defies them, say he doesn't know anything, say they can be anywhere, which is true.
 >
-> Cas thinks Dean doesn't want to be dressed (not having cloth when he's captured), suggests he can undress if he wants, reaches tentatively to test if he needs help undressing, but Dean doesn't want to undress now. because he smells like Cas.

-> They have some quiet domestic moments, and chaotic.
+> Bal settles Dean down in Cas's place, surrounds him with Cas's plants and humidifier.
+Dean can't breathe for a while, Bal freaks out ("Cas is gonna kill me if you died"), Dean opens his eyes again.

+> Cas is locked in Dean's old chamber, but not very worried, thinking at least Dean is safe.
 >
-> Bal also can't go back to the facility again ("It's all your fault"), Cas a little guilty, Bal is actually joking ("I didn't like that place anyway")
+> Dean in Cas's apartment is worried about him.
+Bal wants to help but no one knows where the facility is, and he can't risk going to the shuttle bus again, assuming the ANGEL already knows they smuggle Dean out.
 >
-> Cas goes to cook Dean something to eat, leaving Dean alone for a little bit.
-Comes back to find his cat meowing at Dean, furs all straighten up, tail high.
-Dean crawls like the cat on all fours, meowing and hissing at the cat too, still very much like a creature.
-Cas doesn't know if he's more amazed or worried, or just enjoy Dean as he is.
+> Dean absently touches Cas's necklace and suddenly knows, draws the map for Bal.
 >
-> Cas gives Dean cooked meals, Dean eats a few, but not much, Cas observes him like raw food more than cooked food, tries to feed him raw salad and steak, Dean eats them.
-Cas goes to wash dishes, comes back finding Dean chewing plant leaves and eating bees.
-Cas now realizes he might was trying to eat the cat alive, so hides the cat in another room. (all showing Dean's creature side)

-> Cas talks to him more.
-Dean starts to understand more of human life, able to use more complicated human language.
-Dean watches TV and now can use the language more fluently, tells Cas about his life and habitant, his deity identity, his power comes from his connection to the earth, the life in the nature, in the land.
+> Bal drives to ANGEL.
 >
-> Whenever Dean's emotional (happy, fear, aroused, etc.), his blood veins lighten up.
-Cas is fascinated by his breath-taking beauty, worshipping/admiring him exactly like a god.
+> Cas in cell, but after night hears noise, finds Bal sneaks in to break him out.
+Bal explains to him how wonderful Dean is and contributes to saving him.
+Cas proud but worried Dean is out here in danger again, Bal actually locks Dean at home safely.
 >
-> The first few times Cas can understand his emotions, but last one, he doesn't get it why, then Dean shows he's aroused.
-They get intimate, maybe also makes love (mature nonexplicit).
+> Dean/Cas reunion.
 >
-> They sleep together, hold each other tight.

-**VISUAL** from art: Cas cupping Dean's face, Dean is wounded, veins showing (art)

-foreshadowing here: Dean has healing power, and other nonhuman mysterious power
+> Both notice the other's wounds, Dean uses some of his healing power to heal Cas, but making his own wounds worse.
+Cas notices and stops him, tends to Dean's wounds in human way, bandages his bruised wrist, applies iodophor on cheek scratches.
+Dean just stares at Cas when he's doing those, clenching on the cloth he's wearing.
+>
+> Cas thinks Dean doesn't want to be dressed (not having cloth when he's captured), suggests he can undress if he wants, reaches tentatively to test if he needs help undressing, but Dean doesn't want to undress now. because he smells like Cas.

+**VISUAL**: The chamber is green, Cas holds Dean naked (banner)

 ### Chap 4

-> The facility security is persistently searching for Dean, and eventually finds him at Cas's house.
-And Dean's health is deteriorating because he's too far from his native living place, the source of his life force.
-Cas is ready to set Dean free; Dean wants him to come with; they have some argument.
-It's painful for both of them, to make the decision, to know the parting is inevitable and close, but Cas makes the decision for the best of Dean (despite how much it pains him).
->
+> domestic moments
-> They are at the edge of the woods, saying their farewells, looking at each other lovingly, longingly, and painfully, both heartbroken to know this might be the last time they see each other if they part.
-Cas touches Dean's face, saying farewell and very close to confession (but still restrained himself) with teary eyes; Dean catches his hand, still insisting he can come with.

 *As the guards march me out to the courtyard*